datajoint/datajoint-elements/gh-pages/docs/community/nwb.md

 ### Licensing

-The two parties ensure that relevant software components are developed under licenses that avoid any hindrance to integration and interoperability between DataJoint workflows and NWB utilities.
+The two parties ensure that relevant software components are developed under licenses that avoid any hindrance to integration and interoperability between DataJoint Elements workflows and NWB utilities.